gloriading/move/README.md

 * [ to-do / question]------------------------------------------------
+- font awesome does not work ( `_month_calendar.html.erb` )
 - after changing format of record form, the autocomplete does not work
 - when render the new record form , when i click on exercise input field the `- exercise` tab disappears. want to make it not appeared in the first place
+- news feed, articles with Pictures, the pictures sometimes will become very big
 - get rid of unnecessary gems

 - add custom flash messages!